 - Negligence on your part – If your brake lights were burned out or not working properly, the other driver may claim negligence.
 Another example of a case in which you may bear some comparative negligence is if you got a flat tire and stopped in the middle of the road instead of moving over to the shoulder.

 In most rear-end accidents, there really isn’t much to argue about regarding who hit who.
 However, as these examples suggest, sometimes these cases can be complex and may affect your Georgia personal injury claim.
 To make sure you know your rights and have a strong case, call a knowledgeable Norcross personal injury lawyer today.
-You can reach the Law Offices of Shane Smith at (770) 487-8999 for a free, no obligation consultation today.
+You can reach Shane Smith Law at (770) 487-8999 for a free, no obligation consultation today.